AnnieThomas02/Starbucks-Capstone-Project/README.md

 -	matplotlib
 -	sklean
 -	seaborn
--
+- datetime

 ## File Descriptions
 There is a notebook available here to showcase work related to the above questions and wrangling process.
-There are 3 data files used to address the above qustions
+There are 3 data files used to address the above qustions:
-1.	portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
+1.	portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.).
-2.	profile.json - demographic data for each customer
+2.	profile.json - demographic data for each customer.
-3.	transcript.json - records for transactions, offers received, offers viewed, and offers completed
+3.	transcript.json - records for transactions, offers received, offers viewed, and offers completed.

 ## Conclusion